seanmorris/vrzno/README.md

 ## toString & __toString

-The Javascript `.toString` method and the PHP `->__toString` method are proxied to eachother to ensure proper stringification in both languages.
+The Javascript `.toString` method and the PHP `->__toString` method are proxied to each other to ensure proper stringification in both languages.

 ## URL fopen

-Vrzno implements a fetch-backend for the `http` and `https` stream wrappers, which repsects the `allow_url_fopen` ini directive.
+Vrzno implements a fetch-backend for the `http` and `https` stream wrappers, which respects the `allow_url_fopen` ini directive.

 ```php
 <?php